Basic Beekeeping 2020

-For a fourth year, Perry and Kevin will again be offering a Basic Beekeeping course.
-This is a two day course designed to provide an introduction to the basic aspects of beginning beekeeping.
+For a fifth year, Perry and Kevin will again be offering a Basic Beekeeping course.
+This is a two-day course designed to provide an introduction to the basic aspects of beginning beekeeping.
 The course will be facilitated by two beekeepers with combined experience of almost 40 years.
 Perry Brandt of Brandt’s Bees and Kevin McKaigue of Nova Nectar Apiaries both run small commercial operations that include the selling of nucs, queen production, pollination and honey production.

-May (FULL) or June 8 - 9 at Acadia University campus, Wolfville.
-The cost will be $200.00 per person plus HST.
+A morning nutrition break will be included on each day.
+You may take the two-day course on May 27 - 28 or June 6 - 7 at Acadia University campus, Wolfville.
+The cost will be $200.00 per person, plus HST.
 While some veils will be available for use, if you have your own, please bring it.
 Please be advised that while the chance of being stung is low, it is a possibility.
 Each course will be limited to a maximum of 16 students (8/1 student/instructor ratio) and participants must be at least 18 years old.

 Space on each weekend is limited.
-To reserve your place, a $50.00 non-refundable deposit per person is required.
-Please contact either:
+To reserve your place, a $115.00 non-refundable deposit per person is required.

 Since discovering the incredible world of Honey Bees, my fascination with them has not waned in the years, my interest and obsession having only grown.
 I now have a hive count of close to 100 colonies, a comfortable number that I can still manage on my own.
 Most of my apiaries are located within 15 minutes of Wolfville in the beautiful Annapolis Valley.